 Types of Anxiety Disorders

 Symptoms of anxiety vary depending on the type of anxiety disorder.
-However, general symptoms of an anxiety disorder include the following:
+However, general symptoms of an anxiety disorder can include the following:

 Physical symptoms: